greg-raven/Uncommon-Sense/_posts/2010-01-22-we-need-to-be-well-informed.md

 ---
-title: 'The need to be well-informed'
+title: "The need to be well-informed"
 layout: post
 categories:
-- 'informed electorate'
+- informed electorate
 tags:
 - Thomas Jefferson
 ---